RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 Note that if you apply this change to modify an existing operator deployment, the operator's pod will restart.
-The operator, because it is stateless, will pull the image from the private repository (as necessary) and restart the pod.
+The operator, because it is stateless, will pull the image from the private container registry (as necessary) and restart the pod.
 This kind of change will not affect any existing cluster managed by the operator.

-If your registry requires a pull secret, you may specify the standard `imagePullSecrets` on the operator deployment:
+If your container registry requires a pull secret, you may specify the standard `imagePullSecrets` on the operator deployment: